 The APS is the “Agreement of Purchase and Sale:” the legal document used (in Ontario) to purchase a home.
 This document is signed by the buyer and the seller.
 Once signed, this document legally binds the seller and buyer to the sales transaction.

 What’s a rate lock?

 Found an appealing interest rate, but you’re not yet ready to close your deal?
-Rate lock is a unique way for borrowing to lock in interest rates (for a specific time) even if they aren’t ready to close on their sale.
-Rate lock is a great way to mitigate inflation, and when purchasing a house every dollar saved is a lot.
+A rate lock is a unique way for borrowers to lock in interest rates (for a specific time) even if they aren’t ready to close on their sale.
+In addition, a rate lock is a great way to mitigate inflation, and when purchasing a house, every dollar saved is a lot.

 What is refinancing?

 When we talk about a schedule in real estate, we aren’t speaking about something that keeps you organized and ensures you meet your deadlines.
-Consider the real estate schedule as the fine print of a contract where the buyer or the seller can request changes and additions.
+Instead, consider the real estate schedule as the fine print of a contract where the buyer or the seller can request changes and additions.

 A completion date is worth celebrating because it means that the deal has finally been closed, and the rights and ownership to the property have been transferred from the seller to the new owner.
 Nice!

 Two things are certain in life; death and taxes.
 The government will always find ways to get a piece of the pie, and that’s why they have a transfer tax.
 Land transfer taxes in Ontario are paid by the buyer.
 So if you live in Toronto, there are two sets to pay.
 If you’re a first-time buyer, though, you’ll receive a rebate.
 Your real estate lawyer and a mortgage broker will be able to tell you the exact amounts.

 That brings us to the end of our real estate lingo series!
 The terms outlined in parts 1, 2, and 3 are common terminology, and what was shared here is just a starting point.
 If you have other terms you find confusing, leave me a comment, and I’ll give you the real deal.